-In my main professional role, I am a publisher, editor and author for Milet Publishing.
-I founded Milet with Sedat Turhan in 1995 and directed the company with him for 15 years, based in London, Izmir and Chicago, growing it into a leading publisher of multilingual books, with a list of over 500 titles in English and 25 languages.
+In my main professional role, I am an author, publisher and editor for Milet Publishing.
+I founded Milet with Sedat Turhan in 1995 and directed the company with him for 15 years, based in London, Izmir Turkey and Chicago, growing it into a leading independent publisher of multilingual books, with a list of over 1000 titles in English and 25 languages.
 Over the years, we have broken barriers and uplifted readers and creators through our dedication to diverse languages, audiences, writers, illustrators, art and themes.
-Milet is a leader in world literature for adults as well: Since 2000, we have published 20 books of Turkish literature in English translation, in a rich list that includes many women, queer and radical writers.
+Milet is a leader in world literature for adults too: Since 2000, we have published over 20 volumes of Turkish literature in English translation, in a rich list that includes many women, queer and radical writers.

 I have curated, organized and hosted many literary festivals and events; guest lectured and given addresses at universities, including a commencement address; presented at numerous academic, professional and community conferences; and served on policy advisory committees on literature, language and education.
 I am a trustee of Outside In World, an organization that promotes children’s literature in translation.
 As a freelancer, I have developed, written and edited primary, secondary and higher education resources, and I have edited scholarly texts.
 I also taught adult literacy for years in Chicago and Los Angeles.

 Prior to starting Milet, I worked in Washington, DC – with the International Organization for the Elimination of All Forms of Racial Discrimination (EAFORD) and Without Prejudice, the EAFORD international review of racial discrimination; with the North American Coordinating Committee for NGOs on the Question of Palestine; and with the Jordan Information Bureau, where my jobs included: research, writing, editing, communications, policy analysis, media analysis, lobbying and advocacy.
 I worked with the Palestinian and Jordanian delegations to the Middle East peace talks in Washington.
 And I was an editor at The Jordan Times newspaper in Amman.